 The current findings suggest that grammatical function production was likely known before association and form-meaning link production.
 This is partly because knowledge of grammatical function was related to word part knowledge.
-The GPT required participants to free write only one correct grammar sentence by using the target word.
+The GPT required participants to free-write only one correct grammar sentence by using the target word.
 By contrast, association and form-meaning link production required participants to recall the semantic word.
 Form-meaning link production was more difficult than association production because the FPT required participants to recall the word’s meaning and its form concurrently.
 In contrast, APT required them to recall only one synonym.
-It has also been reported that association is difficult for students and is likely acquired after other dimensions.
-Indeed, word association acquisition depends on the learning environment, and it is difficult for Thai EFL students.
+It has also been shownthat association is difficult for students and is likely knownafter other aspects..
+Indeed, acquiring word association hinges on the natural setting and presents an obstacle for Thai EFL students.

-Finally, collocation production was the most difficult dimension to be achieved in this research.
-This knowledge necessitates knowing other dimensions and adequate exposure to the language.
-The grammatical function and collocation dimensions were considered the most difficult and were the latest to be acquired, which is consistent with prior studies (Nontasee & Sukying, 2020, 2021; Peters, 2016).
-While, González-Fernández and Schmitt (2019) showed that collocation is easier than derivative and multiple-meaning knowledge, which was partly because of the different difficulty levels of the measures used (only a single collocation, but for four derivative forms) and the benefit of the cognate nature of Spanish participants.
-Webb (2005) also argued that grammatical function might be easier to acquire because this knowledge overlaps with other knowledge, such as word part and collocation knowledge.
-Several errors were observed in the grammatical function measure used in this research, which might indicate that it was particularly complex or difficult.
+Finally, collocation production was the most difficult aspect to be achieved in this research.
+This knowledge necessitates knowing other aspects and adequate exposure to the language.
+The grammatical function and collocation aspects were regarded as the hardest and the latest to be mastered, which is congruent with prior studies (Nontasee & Sukying, 2020, 2021; Peters, 2016).
+In contrast, collocation knowledge was found to be simpler than derivative and multiple-meaning knowledge based on González-Fernández and Schmitt’s (2020) study, which was partially attributable to the different ranges of difficulty of the measures used (only a single collocation, but for four derivative forms) and the apparent advantage of the cognate nature of Spanish participants.
+Furthermore, grammatical function knowledge might be more straightforward due to its overlap with other knowledge, such as word part and collocation (Webb, 2005).
+The grammatical function measure used in this research had several flaws, which might indicate that it was particularly complicated or challenging.

-There is currently no consensus in the literature regarding the interface between the various word dimensions.
-Some studies found that form knowledge of a word, i.e., morphology, orthography, spelling, and word class, was generally acquired before others (Chen & Truscott, 2010; Schmitt & Meara, 1997; Sukying, 2017; Webb, 2005), but others revealed that meaning knowledge, i.e., form-meaning link and association was the most accessible dimension to be known (Pellicer-Sanchez & Schmitt, 2010; Tannenbaum, Torgesen, & Wagner, 2006; Zhong, 2018).
-Alternatively, González-Fernández and Schmitt (2019) showed that collocation (word use knowledge) was sometimes better known before others (multiple-meaning and derivative form), and Webb (2005) also argued that word use, such as grammatical function, was easier to be learned than others.
+There is currently no consensus in the literature concerning the interface between the various word aspects.
+Some studies found that form knowledge of a word, i.e., morphology, orthography, spelling, and word class, was generally acquired before others (Chen & Truscott, 2010; Schmitt & Meara, 1997; Sukying, 2017; Webb, 2005), but others revealed that meaning knowledge, i.e., form-meaning link and association was the most accessible aspect to be known (Pellicer-Sanchez & Schmitt, 2010; Tannenbaum, Torgesen, & Wagner, 2006; Zhong, 2018).
+Alternatively, González-Fernández and Schmitt (2020) showed that collocation (word use knowledge) was sometimes better known before others (multiple-meaning and derivative form), and Webb (2005) also argued that word use, such as grammatical function, was easier to be learned than others.
+González-Fernández (2022) proved that the unidimensional model of word aspects held true across different L1 background students.
+Still, Sukying and Nontasee (2022) reported that the implicational patterns of word aspects in different grade students differed.
+Remarkably, these studies, affirm the same stage of the reception and production of word knowledge, indicating that receptive knowledge is early known and followed by productive knowledge.

-It is clear that the interface between word knowledge dimensions in acquisition requires further research, but overall, word dimensions appear to be acquired at different rates.
-Furthermore, it should be noted that the knowledge dimensions not tested in this research and the distinct methods and contexts may prove different vocabulary acquisition results.
+It is clear that the interface between word knowledge aspects in acquisition requires further research, but overall, word aspects appear to be acquired at different rates.
+Furthermore, it should be noted that the knowledge aspects not tested in this research and the distinct methods and contexts may prove different vocabulary acquisition results.